Korean, Edit

 Figure 11.
 Principle of probe-based Visium

-○ For Visium FFPE, starting from June 2024, 10x will discontinue the Visium FFPE service, not using CytAssist.
+○ Starting from June 2024, 10x will discontinue the Visium FFPE service, except for CytAssist.

 ○ The CytAssist images represent the distribution of gene expression and are used for image alignment.